Nostalgia marketing: how brands connect with Gen Z through Y2K

 - The comfort of simpler times

-As digital experiences become increasingly algorithm-driven and curated, physical objects and retro aesthetics feel more genuine.
-Despite being born in the 2000s, 37% of Gen Zers specifically yearn for 90s-era media, suggesting this isn't about personal memories but about perceived authenticity.
+As online experiences become increasingly curated, retro media and physical objects feel more real.
+Despite being born in the 2000s, 37% of Gen Zers are drawn to 90s-era content, driven by a search for authenticity rather than personal memory.

 - Aesthetic differentiation